fmprog/rush-hour/README.md

 This codebase is written in Python 3.8.10.
 No additional packages are required to run the code.

 ### Instructions
-The code can by run by running the following code:
+The script can be executd by running the following code:
 ```
 python main.py
 ```